katja-beam/katja/README.md

 All the methods mentioned above optionally take a `pid()` as their first argument, enabling Katja to easily work with existing process pool implementations.

-Additionally you can also "turn off" the `katja_metrics` and `katja_queries` processes that are automatically started and supervised by adding their names to the `pool` configuration.
+Additionally you can also "turn off" the `katja_writer` and `katja_reader` processes that are automatically started and supervised by adding their names to the `pool` configuration.

 ## Resources